Trails are in excellent shape and unusually fun to ride. This is as good as it gets!

 Trails open.
 There may be occasional slick spots, tall weeds, rocks, or other unexpected but typical hazards present that an average rider can reasonably navigate.
 Mountain biking is full of these sorts of things, it's part of the fun.

-Machine groomed or packed snow.
+Packed Snow.
+Best for fat biking.
+Machine groomed or rider/snowshoe packed.
 Ride when frozen.

 Some portion of the trails are closed.
 Other parts are open and in generally good condition.